iykethe1st/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 Returns a pointer to the byte in s that matches one of the bytes in accept, or NULL if no such byte is found

+Task 5: function that locates a substring.
+Prototype: char *_strstr(char *haystack, char *needle);
+The _strstr() function finds the first occurrence of the substring needle in the string haystack.
+The terminating null bytes (\0) are not compared
+Returns a pointer to the beginning of the located substring, or NULL if the substring is not found.

-Task 5: function that prints the chessboard.
+Task 6: function that prints the chessboard.

-Task 6: